ariray/ariray.github.io/_pages/research.md

 A Matter of Size: District Magnitude and the Numerical Representation of the Working Classes

 Social Class and Fiscal Policy Enactment among Municipal Executives (with Pietro Panizza)

-Trade Unions and Electoral Support for Left Parties in Sweden (1986-2018) (with Jonas Pontusson)

 Which Non-Natives do Parties Nominate for Office? (with Anna-Lena Nadler)